 “’Assimilamentations’ is full-hearted in its rage and grief.
-Across eleven kaleidoscopic sections, the poet positions the reader in turn as witness and complicit.
+Across fifteen kaleidoscopic sections, the poet positions the reader in turn as witness and complicit.
 What I loved about this poem is that the stakes of the poem and the speaker’s feelings were matched so perfectly in pitch—the balance of powerlessness and frustration bartering with the imposition of structure, of control.” — Donika Kelly

 The sky is the silence of brothers

 I chink, therefore I am.
 Take back your chink, your Kung flu.
 O Wall, show